 The three categories of Mineral Resources for the Redstone deposit are reported at a single cut-off of 0.7% nickel, which is the cut-off Redstone management believe is achievable at future projected underground mining methods, volumes and associated costs.
 Resources within mining voids created by mining activity (historical and current) up to 30 April 2007 have been excluded from reported resources.

-A classified Mineral Resources statement for the total resource at Redstone is presented in Table 8.
+A classified Mineral Resources statement for the total resource at Redstone is presented in Table 13.
 The numbers have been rounded to reflect the relative accuracy of the estimate.
-Table 9 illustrates tonnage and grade sensitivity of the total resource to cut-off.
-This sensitivity is also represented as a Grade - Tonnage Curve for nickel in Figure 33.
+The Grade - Tonnage Curve for nickel in Figure 32 illustrates tonnage and grade sensitivity of the total resource to cut-off.
+Table 14 illustrates the grade and tonnage sensitivity of classified mineralized material at Redstone to cut-off grade.